jonathanjma/Infinite-Campus/README.md

 Worry no longer!
 This handy extension aims to address 2 crucial oversights of Infinite Campus, a confusing UI and the inability to simulate your grade.

+Features:
-With this extension, the assignments for each class are sorted neatly by grading category with your current grade and category grades at the top of the page.
-Additionally, you can see how assignments will affect your grade by changing your score for past assignments, adding new assignments, or deleting past assignments!
-You will also be able to view a graph showing how your grade has been changing throughout the semester.
+- Assignments for each class are sorted neatly by grading category with your current grade and category grades at the top of the page
+- You can simulate your grade by changing your score for past assignments, adding new assignments, or deleting past ones
+- Graph of how your grade has been changing throughout the semester
+- Calculate the lowest grade you can get on an assignment to maintain a certain grade

 Usage:
 1. Make sure you are signed into [FUSD Infinite Campus](https://fremontunifiedca.infinitecampus.org/campus/portal/students/fremont.jsp)
 2. After installing, click on the green Infinite Campus icon on the toolbar to open the home page
 3. Here, you can see a list of your current classes and grades
-   - You can also change the semester you are viewing by clicking the radio buttons below the title
+   - You can change the semester you are viewing by clicking the radio buttons below the title
 4. If you click on the "Open Class" button next to each class entry, you will be brought to the class page
 5. Here, you can see all your assignments and grades for the class.
 You can:
    - Add new assignments
    - Update assignment scores using the input boxes next to each assignment
    - Delete assignments using the "x" button
    - Reset assignments to their original score using the "⭯" button
-   - Your calculated grades will update in real time!
+6. The "Lowest Grade Calculator" tab allows you to calculate the lowest grade you can get on an assignment in order to maintain a certain grade
-6. Clicking on the "Grade History Graph" opens a graph showing how your grade has changed during the semester
+7. The "Grade History Graph" tab shows a graph of how your grade has changed during the semester
-7. Enjoy!
+8. Enjoy!

 Open Source libraries used: Chart.js and Water.css